-This section of Palau National Communications Corporation's (PNCC) annual financial report presents the analysis of its financial performance during the fiscal year ended December 31, 2019 with comparisons to prior years ended December 31, 2018 and 2017.
+This section of Palau National Communications Corporation's (PNCC) annual financial report presents the analysis of its financial performance during the year ended December 31, 2020, with comparisons to prior years ended December 31, 2019, and 2018.
 We encourage readers to consider the information presented here in conjunction with the financial statements and related notes which follows this section.